NetherGamesMC/support/README.md

 After you've filled out the new page, submit the pull request and it will be reviewed by an Admin.

-Note to admin: When approving the pull request, you must add a reference for the new page at index.md
+**Note to admin:** When approving the pull request, you must add a reference for the new page at [index.md](https://github.com/NetherGamesMC/support/blob/master/docs/index.md) and add it to the side bar at config.ts

 ## Updating an existing helpdesk page